 Here are some other helpful details about the collection: this collection doesn’t have any coordinating trim, so I would recommend finishing the edge with a Schluter Jolly.
 They have a lot of colors that will closely match the palette; I would place cuts toward an interior corner or edge and keep whole tiles toward the outer edges of the layout.
 This depends on project specifics, but Design Services can assist with the laying pattern for your space.
 Keep the orientation of this tile in mind, in most instances Angles is shown quarter turned or random.
 When you request samples, ask for a couple of pieces and point the angles in opposing directions or in the same direction and see what different type of movement you can create.

 The previous two collections are great options for the walls in your project.
 So, what would you place on the floors that abut these walls?
 I wouldn’t want something that would compete with the dual finishes and looks of Juxtapose or steal Arc + Angles limelight.
-So I would recommend Silver Stone, which mimics a sandstone called Pietra di Bedonia and id also known as Pietra di Carniglia or Grigio (Grey) Bedonia.
-It ranges from a medium to dark gray and tends to lean more cool.
+So I would recommend Pietra Bedonia, which mimics a sandstone by the same name, and is also known as Pietra di Carniglia or Grigio (Grey) Bedonia.
+It ranges from a medium to dark gray and tends to lean cooler.
 Its grain has a soft and subtle flow giving it more movement than Pietra Serena, a porcelain look (based on the natural sandstone, Pietra Serena) featured in our 2019 Spring Summer Collection.

 Below is an image from Artedomus, an Australian distributor, that has sourced Bedonia from the same Italian quarry for over 20 years.
 The image shows how the grain and color of the stone is transformed when different finishes are applied to it.
 I personally like it in the honed and sandblasted versions which maintains the natural flow and movement of the stone.

-The images below are the porcelain version of Pietra di Bedonia, a collection called Silver Stone.
+The images below are the porcelain version of Pietra di Bedonia.
 This collection has a gray similar to the natural stone and has taken artistic liberty with the rest of the color palette.
-They have also re-created some of the finishes found on Pietra di Bedonia, like natural, lappato or honed, brushed and sandblasted.
+They have also re-created some of the finishes found on Pietra di Bedonia, like natural, lappato or honed, R11 and textured.

 I hope everyone had a great week!